 Let’s go back to cotton knee pads for a moment, shall we?

-These knee pads come with an adorable lion design that provides an additional layer of protection for the baby’s knees.
+These knee pads come with an adorable monkey design that provides an additional layer of protection for the baby’s knees.

-Plus, I find the brown, white, and yellow color scheme really makes for a beautiful baby product.
+Plus, I find that the color scheme really makes for a beautiful baby product.

-Apart from the lion design, there is also a monkey one available.
+Apart from the monkey design, there is also a lion one available.

 Both of these could be considered more baby boy-friendly, rather than baby girl-friendly, but I think they can pass as unisex, too!

 The sizing is slightly smaller than some of the other models, though, because they will only fit babies from birth until they turn 1 year old.